 -Mir Tork Fire Temple

 Mir Tork (the name's origin is unknown) is one of the numerous Sasanid sanctuaries that have survived around Darab.
 This square structure has a door on one side, while the other three sides are pierced with rectangular openings.
 Additional light was provided from a vent on top of the dome; this vent may have been closed with a lid in colder seasons.
 Built of rubble stone and mortar, the building is very plain on the exterior.
 Inside, however, its walls are decorated with round, shallow niches.
-The area around the Mir-Tork Temple seems to have been enclosed with a wall.
+The area around the Mir-Tork Temple seems to have been enclosed by a wall.

 The Fadami Gorge is a unique natural site, with seven waterfalls streaming from its cliffs.
-It is particularly surprising because it is located with the edge of the vast desert starting at the close proximity and stretching as far as the Kerman region.
-Curiously, some of the waterfalls of the Fadami Gorge have sweet, and some salty water.
+It is particularly surprising because it is located on the edge of the vast desert starting at close proximity and stretching as far as the Kerman region.
+Curiously, some of the waterfalls of the Fadami Gorge have sweet, and salty water.
 Sad to say, the gorge can be reached only during the summertime, and even then the trek is very difficult.
 During the very hot, arid summers, some of the waterfalls dry out at times.

-In the cliff to the left of the polished surface is a low, wide grotto, from the vaults of which water oozes and drips into a stone pool that was carved en situ.
+In the cliff to the left of the polished surface is a low, wide grotto, from the vaults of which water oozes and drips into a stone pool that was carved in situ.
 The sound of this dripping (onomatopoeic chak-chak in Persian) gave the site its popular name.
 On the opposite bank of the river that flows through the ravine stand two Sasanid structures.
-One of these, at the front, is a square building surmounted with a dome.
+One of these, at the front, is a square building surmounted by a dome.
 One of its walls has been destroyed, but the dome and the other three are fairly well-preserved.
 The walls, built of stone rubble and mortar, are provided on the inner side with evenly-spaced shallow niches, three in each wall.
 The fourth wall, today in ruins, must have had a door.
 In the middle of a low dome, whose shallowness is emphasized by high walls, is a vent for light and air.
 Beneath it on the floor are visible the remains of a hearth, where a fire was kept burning.
-Behind the fire temple stands a typical chahar-taq, composed of a square base with round arches, and a dome.
+Behind the fire, the temple stands a typical Chahar-Taq, composed of a square base with round arches, and a dome.
 Part of the dome has crumbled, but its high drum, pierced with small openings around the perimeter, has remained.
 The entire site must have been enclosed by a rampart, but only scattered stones of this have survived.